DBMS Features for High Performance Computing

 Committed to 99.999% uptime or better? eXtremeDB High Availability (HA) module ensures continuous database operation even in the face of hardware or software failure. eXtremeDB HA supports both synchronous (2-safe) and asynchronous (1-safe) replication, with automatic failover.

 In distributed architectures based on eXtremeDB Cluster, every database instance serves as a master.
 Any process on any node can update its local database, and Cluster efficiently replicates changes to other nodes.
 Clustering can dramatically increase available net processing power, lower system expansion costs (by enabling use of low-cost “commodity” hardware), and maximize scalability and reliability for data-intensive applications.

 Open Replication (eXtremeDB Data Relay)

-McObject’s eXtremeDB Data Relay technology facilitates seamless, fine-grained data sharing between real-time systems based on eXtremeDB, and external systems such as enterprise DBMSs.
+McObject’s eXtremeDB Data Relay technology facilitates seamless, fine-grained data sharing between embedded systems based on eXtremeDB, and external systems such as enterprise DBMSs.
 As part of the eXtremeDB Transaction Logging edition, Data Relay helps developers by simplifying the code that “looks inside” database transactions for changes that should be relayed.
 It also guarantees maximum efficiency by eliminating the CPU-intensive task of monitoring database activity.
 Sharing of data can be either synchronous or asynchronous.

 eXtremeDBs persistent storage can exploit multi-disk (solid state or spinning) configurations with its support for RAID-like data striping and data mirroring.
 Striping accelerates performance when working with two or more disks by parallelizing access to data.
 Mirroring provides continuous backup by replicating data onto separate disks (if disk A fails, identical records are available from disk B).